 10.2 We undertake to look into any complaint carefully and promptly and do all we can to explain the position to you.
-If we do not answer your complaint to your satisfaction you may of course take up the matter with our professional body.
+We will acknowledge your letter within five working days of its receipt and endeavour to deal with your complaint within eight weeks.
+If we do not answer your complaint to your satisfaction you may of course take up the matter with our professional body (see Key Facts).